workshop-wassa/workshop-wassa.github.io/_pages/2026/call-for-papers.md

 - Public sentiments and communication patterns of public health emergencies
 - The analysis of pretrained small and large language models.

-Finally, this year we also propose a **Special track on multilinguality and socio-cultural adaptation to lesser-resourced languages/communities**.
+Finally, this year we also propose a **special track on multilinguality and socio-cultural adaptation to lesser-resourced languages/communities**.

 In general, we particularly invite contributions from young researchers, work on low-resource languages, multilingual methods, and interdisciplinary work.